marwal1987/hemmaKvall/README.md

 The project uses Google Analytics to track user behavior and Google Tag Manager to manage analytics and other tags dynamically.

 **Google Analytics (GA4):**
-Google Analytics is integrated using the react-ga4 package to track user interactions and page views throughout the application.
+Google Analytics is integrated using the react-ga4 package to track page views throughout the application.

 - Initialization in main.jsx: Google Analytics is initialized with the GA4 measurement ID.
   Automatic Page Tracking: ReactGA.send is used to send page view events on every route change.